 Her shine was warm, like the evening sun.

 Becky Sherrick Harks is an overachieving nurse who retired from the profession after an admirable three months.
 She stays home now, writing, raising kids and making mischief.
-You can find an essay she wrote and a Q & A here at Drinking Diaries.
+You can find an she wrote and a Q & A here at Drinking Diaries.
 She blogs at Mommy Wants Vodka pretty much every day that ends in “day.”